 CME has partnered with CSIRO to apply this CSIRO approach.
 The approach is called Local Voices.

-People living and working in the South West region of Western Australia are invited to share their views on issues related to mining activities via an online survey.
+Between March and May 2019, people living and working in the South West region of Western Australia were invited to share their views on issues related to mining activities via an online survey.
 CSIRO collects and analyses the data, and presents it back to the community and CME in useful ways, so that clarity and understanding improve between the groups, and the industry is better informed regarding issues of concern to the communities.

-All community members living and working in the South West region are encouraged to take part.
-For every completed survey, participants will receive tokens which they allocate to their chosen eligible not-for-profit community group, and these are then converted to cash for the group’s use.
+All community members living and working in the South West region were encouraged to take part.
+For every completed survey, participants received tokens which they allocated to their chosen eligible not-for-profit community group, and these can now be converted to cash for the group’s use.